Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Preliminaries

+{\bf Adversarial Games.} A {\em zero-sum} or {\em adversarial game} can be described as a tuple $(\mc H, \mc I, \mc J, u)$ where $(\mc H, \mc I)$ and $(\mc H, \mc J)$ are decision problems for two players with a shared underlying tree $\mc H$, and $\vu \in \R^{\mc Z}$ is a utility function for the first player.
+If the decision problems are team decision problems, the game is an {\em adversarial team game}.
+The solution concept of interest in adversarial games can be often obtained by solving an appropriate bilinear saddle-point problem, that is, a problem of the form

+where $\mc X$ and $ \mc Y$ are the mixed strategy spaces of the two players or teams, and $\mU$ is an appropriate payoff matrix. \begin{definition} A {\em team maxmin equilibrium with correlation}, or \textit{TMECor} for short, is a solution to \eqref{eq:tmecor} when $\mc X$ and $\mc Y$ are team decision problems. \end{definition}

+TMECor is not to be confused with {\em team maxmin equilibrium}, which is a related but distinct solution concept that restricts the teams to their behavioral strategies: \begin{definition} A {\em team maxmin equilibrium}, or {\em TME}~\cite{vonStengel97:Team}, is a solution to the problem

+\end{definition} Since $\tilde{\mc X}$ and $\tilde{\mc Y}$ are nonconvex (when the players/teams have imperfect recall) in general, swapping the min and max in \eqref{eq:tme} may change the value of the problem---that is, the minimax theorem fails---something that cannot happen with TMECor.
+In fact, the computation of TME is substantially different from the computation of TMECor and, as we show in \Cref{sec:complexity body}, it is {\em strictly} harder.

 {\bf Online Convex Optimization.} {\em Online convex optimization}~\cite{Zinkevich03:Online} is a framework for describing repeated interactions of a player with an arbitrary environment.
-At each timestep, the player selects a {\em strategy} $\vec x^t$ from a convex, compact set $\mc X \subseteq \R^m$, and observes a (possibly adversarially chosen) {\em utility vector} $\vec u^t \in \R^m$.
-The goal of the player is to minimize the {\em regret} after $T$ timesteps:
+At each timestep, the player selects a {\em strategy} $\vx^t$ from a convex, compact set $\mc X$, and observes a (possibly adversarially chosen) {\em utility vector} $\vu^t \in \R^n$.
+The goal of a regret-minimizing player (a.k.a. a \emph{regret minimizer}) is to ensure that the {\em regret} after $T$ timesteps,

-A {\em regret minimizer} is any algorithm for the player that guarantees that $R^T$ is sublinear in $T$.
-In this paper, we will be concerned with regret minimizers over the decision space $\mc X \subseteq [0, 1]^{\mc Z_{\mc T}}$ of sequence-form mixed strategies in various sorts of decision problems.
+grow sublinearly in $T$, no matter the sequence $\vu^t$ chosen by the environment.
+In this paper, we will be concerned with regret minimizers defined over the set $\mc X \subseteq [0, 1]^{\mc Z}$ of realization-form strategies in various decision problems.